adindahahahaha/Fall-Detection-IoT/Cloud_Computing/README.md

 Here is the detailed distribution of roles and contributions for the project:

 ### 1. **Backend Development**

-- Backend functionality was developed by **Anastasia Kaunang** using **Visual Studio Code (VS Code)**.
+The backend functionality was developed using **Visual Studio Code (VS Code)**.
+Its primary purpose was to set up **Firebase** as the core backend service, integrating with the mobile application.

-- The backend code includes Firestore triggers and HTTP endpoints to handle user detection and notification services.
+#### Features
+1. **Firebase Realtime Database**
+   - Used to store and retrieve data processed by the machine learning model, making it accessible for the mobile app.

+2. **Firebase Cloud Messaging (FCM)**
+   - Implemented for push notifications, though the feature encountered some challenges.

+#### Role in the Project
+The mobile application retrieves JSON data from Firebase to deliver fall detection results.
+The backend serves as the bridge between machine learning data processing and mobile app integration.

 ### 2. **Repository Management**
 - The backend code was uploaded and managed in the **GitHub repository** by **Hadellya Fhiladevya** to ensure version control and streamlined collaboration.